demelere/Weld-Seam-Finding/camera_stream/README.md

 ## Troubleshooting

-1. Make sure both your iPhone and computer are on the same WiFi network
+1. Make sure both your iPhone and MacBook are signed in to the same Apple ID
-2. Verify that the IP address and port are correct
+2. Verify that Continuity Camera is enabled on both devices
-3. Check that the IP Webcam app is running on your iPhone
-4. If experiencing lag, try adjusting the video quality in the IP Webcam app settings
+3. Ensure Bluetooth and WiFi are enabled on both devices
+4. Try bringing your iPhone closer to your MacBook if connection issues occur
+5. If the camera isn't detected, try disconnecting and reconnecting your iPhone